-The program protects the employer from being sued, while also ensuring that injured employees have access to necessary medical treatment, regardless of cost, and are compensated for wages lost during rehabilitation.
+Workers compensation protects the employer from being sued, while also ensuring injured (and sickened) employees have access to necessary medical treatment, regardless of cost, and are compensated for wages lost during recovery and rehabilitation.

-Workers compensation is a “no-fault” program, meaning workers are entitled to benefits regardless of who caused the injury, as long as it was work-related.
+Workers compensation is a “no-fault” program, meaning qualifying employees are entitled to benefits regardless of who caused the injury, as long as it was work-related.

-It is important to note there are situations when an employee must prove that injury or illness was sustained at work.
+It is important to note, however, there are situations when an employee must prove the injury or illness was sustained at work.

 Workers compensation coverage is mandated in every state except Texas.
 The laws governing workers comp are enacted at the state legislature level and enforced by state agencies.
-Because of that, it is safe to say that many aspects of workers compensation – specifically, levels of benefits and ways in which those benefits are delivered – vary widely from state-to-state.
+Accordingly, it is safe to say many aspects of workers compensation – specifically, levels of benefits and ways in which those benefits are delivered – vary widely from state-to-state.

-The owners of a company can opt out of workers compensation insurance (and often do), but employees must be covered.
-The question about workers comp eligibility is: What exactly is the definition of employee and who exactly was he working for?
+Owners of a company may opt out of workers compensation insurance (and often do), but employees must be covered.
+The question about workers comp eligibility is: What exactly is the definition of employee and who exactly was he/she working for?

 The IRS has a lengthy discourse on what defines an employee but not even their discussion comes to any specific conclusion.
 The IRS suggests weighing “common law rules” for behavior, financial renumeration and type of relationship.